 Aug 3, 2012|

-There is also another alternative for those who wish to travel along the Train to the Clouds route a different way.
+There is also an alternative for those who wish to travel along the Train to the Clouds route a different way.
 It’s possible to follow the Train to the Clouds route by car, along with a zigzagging route in a 4×4 off-road vehicle.
 The advantage of this adventure based option is this tour also gets to visit the famous “salaries” (salt flats).
 These are not far from San Antonio de los Cobres.
 It is a perfect combination of the Puna and Salt Flats landscapes.
 Note that the train ride will not be included in this option.

 If you are interested in traveling to Argentina to experience this fantastic Train to the Clouds Salta Argentina tour, then add on a day in Salta.
 Here, visit the museum, take a city tour, and visit the colorful Church of St Francis.

 An extra day in Salta will also allow you to visit the North of the Province and Jujuy.
 This includes the famous “Seven Colors Mountain” in Tilcara.
 Or embark south, to the wine region of Cafayate.
 Here, sample some of the famous “Torrontes” wines that are typical of this part of Argentina.